 While Japan’s first main religion is Shinto, the second main religion is Buddhism which was imported in Japan with the silk route.
-It originated in India and came to Japan through China and Korea and thus has many influences from Chinese and Korean style Buddhism and Buddhist architecture.
-Around 69 percent of Japanese people say they participate in Buddhist rituals, which is nearly the same as the percentage that says they participate in Shinto rituals.
+Buddhism originated in India and came to Japan through China and Korea.
+So it has many influences from Chinese and Korean style Buddhism and Buddhist architecture.
+Around 69 percent of Japanese people say they participate in Buddhist rituals, nearly the same as the percentage that says they participate in Shinto rituals.
 Indeed, most people participate in rituals of both religions and don’t clearly identify with just one of the two religions.
 How does Buddhism influence contemporary Japanese culture, and how does it coexist with Shinto?

-At present, the culture in Japan that has Buddhism as its backdrop has its roots deeply in the lives of the people and, together with Shinto, forms the spiritual culture of the Japanese people.
+At present, the culture in Japan that has Buddhism as its backdrop has its roots deeply in the lives of the people.
+And together with Shinto, it forms the spiritual culture of the Japanese people.
 Also, even today new sects of Buddhism keep emerging and gaining believers.

-A Buddhist temple is a place where monks and nuns reside to practice ascetic exercises and hold Buddhist ceremonies, and where Buddhist images are enshrined, and where anyone who wishes to do so can pray.
-At the entrance of a temple, you will often see a two-story temple gate behind which there are buildings such as the main hall, an auditorium, a pagoda, and a bell tower.
+A Buddhist temple is a place where monks and nuns reside to practice ascetic exercises and hold Buddhist ceremonies.
+It is also a place where Buddhist images are enshrined, and where anyone who wishes to do so can pray.
+At the entrance of a temple, you will often see a two-story temple gate.
+Behind the gate, there are buildings such as the main hall, an auditorium, a pagoda, and a bell tower.

-Temples are not only visited by Japanese people for these solemn circumstances only though, and they visit temples for the pleasure of appreciating the beautiful structures and the Buddhist images just like foreign tourists do.
+Temples are not only visited by Japanese people for these solemn circumstances only though.
+They also visit temples for appreciating the beautiful structures and Buddhist images just like foreign tourists do.

-Juzu -Buddhist rosaries- are held in the hands when praying to Buddha or while counting the number of times, by touching the beads, that Buddhist prayers (sutras) have been recited.
+Juzu -Buddhist rosaries- are held in the hands when praying to Buddha.
+While counting the number of times, by touching the beads, that Buddhist prayers (sutras) have been recited.
 It is similar to the Catholic rosary.
-Juzu are held in the hands when worshipping Buddha and also when paying respects to the spirits of the dead upon visiting their graves.
+Juzu are held in the hands when worshipping Buddha.
+They are also used when paying respects to the spirits of the dead upon visiting their graves.
 There are usually 108 Juzu beads which are said to remove the 108 worldly desires cited in Buddhist teachings.

-Jizo statues, who are guardian deities, are though to protect all living things in the world from the time when Buddha died until the time when the Benevolent Bodhisattva will appear.
+Jizo statues, who are guardian deities, are thought to protect all living things in the world.
+This is necessary from the time when Buddha died until the time when the Benevolent Bodhisattva will appear.
 In Japan, stone Jizo statues, usually about one meter high, are erected as boundary gods at the boundaries of towns and villages and at crossroads.

 Jizo are said to rescue the spirits of children when they die and have even been erected at the actual spot where traffic accidents with children have occurred.
 Most people today feel a closeness to Jizo, fondly calling them Ojizosan.